top of page

 Multifamily real estate is a type of housing with renter households living in separate residential units located in one building or complex.
 Renter contracts are generally characterized by short, flexible lease-terms that allow owners to adjust rents to changing market conditions.

-Institutional Multifamily is defined as properties with five or more unitsi and is the second most common form of housing in the United States, comprising approximately 19% of the nation’s total occupied housing units.
-About a third of these occupied units are buildings with 50 or more units.ii The US has about 23 million multifamily units out of which close to 90% are rental properties.iii
+Institutional multifamily real estate refers to residential properties with five or more unitsand is the second most common form of housing in the United States, comprising approximately 19% of the nation’s total occupied housing units.
+Within this segment, a little over a third of occupied units are located in larger buildings with 50 or more units, underscoring the concentration of housing in mid- to high-density developments.ii

-Percentage of Owners and Renters by Age of Householder v
+Percentage Share of Owners and Renters by Age of Householder iv

 Who lives in multifamily rental?